 These open cellar events are very popular with visitors to the Lake Geneva region.
-Apart from tasting the wines, it also makes for a great day out and an opportunity to check which vineyards serves meals, have rooms, or other activities.
+Apart from tasting the wines, it also makes for a great day out and an opportunity to check which vineyards serve meals, have rooms, or other activities.
 Airbnb is a surprisingly good source for finding accommodation in smaller towns in the Lake Geneva region.

 - Tartegnin (mid-October)